joesingo/truthdiscovery/doc/index.rst

         --output time iterations belief most-believed-values

     # Synthetic data generation
-    truthdiscovery synth --trust 0.5 0.6 0.7 --num-vars 5 --domain-size 10 \
+    truthdiscovery synth --trust 0.5 0.6 0.7 --num-vars 5 \
-        --claim-prob 0.8
+        --domain-size 10 --claim-prob 0.8

-    # --supervised treats the first row of the dataset as known true values,
+    # --supervised treats the first row of the dataset as known
-    # and allows accuracy to be calculated
+    # true values, and allows accuracy to be calculated
     truthdiscovery run -a sums -f mydata.csv --supervised -o accuracy

 See ``truthdiscovery --help`` and ``truthdiscovery <COMMAND> --help`` for detailed usage and all the available options.

+The web interface can be started on ``localhost:5000`` with ``truthdiscovery httpd`` (note that this uses the debug Flask server, so should not be used in a production environment).

 Indices and tables
 ==================